adambeagle/acweddingsite/README.rst

 :/googlemaps: Django app that facilitates embedding Google maps (via Google Maps JavaScript API v3) into pages.
 Maps can be simple maps with a few markers or more elaborate with animated markers and info windows for each marker.

+:/tourisminfo: Django app that includes an index and detail pages for attractions, dining, and lodging options.

 :/templates: Templates from all apps are in this directory.
 The directory structure and naming patterns are modeled after those found in "Two Scoops of Django" 12.2.1.

 Legal
 -----